 - Aids the breakdown of thatch: The soil bacteria (micro organisms) that degrade thatch require air in order to survive, if the soil becomes anaerobic, due to a lack of oxygen, then the micro organisms will die out.
 Therefore aeration plays a major role as it encourages bacteria, thus keeping the thatch layer in check.

 - Removes thatch from the lawn: Not only does lawn aeration help degrade thatch by encouraging a healthy population of micro organisms, it can also be used to physically remove thatch.
 Hollow tining or core aeration as it is sometimes called, removes small plugs of thatch from the lawn.

 - Improved rooting and the increase of desirable grasses: When a lawn is suffering from compaction, the grass roots have difficulty penetrating into the soil profile, due to reduced air space.
 Shallow rooted weed grasses, such as annual meadow grass begin to dominate the lawn, at the expense of the more desirable bent and fescue grasses.

 - Helps integrate top dressing into the root-zone: A lawn top dressing is a thin layer of fine sandy soil that is spread over and worked into the surface of the lawn.
 Aeration, especially hollow tining or coring helps integrate the top dressing into the soil profile.
 This has several benefits to the overall health of the turf as it improves the soil structure.

 - Relieve soil compaction: When a soil becomes hard and compacted, with little or no air space, then grass growth is often weak and sparse.
-The lawn becomes susceptible to a range of weeds, pests and diseases.
-Remedial action in the form of aeration will help relieve compaction, restoring the turf to its former glory.
+The lawn becomes susceptible to a range of weeds, pests, diseases and other turf disorders.
+Remedial action in the form of aeration will help relieve compaction, helping restore a healthy lawn.